wohnjayne/eda-suite/README.md

  * Population-based incremental learning  (PBIL) [4]
  * Denoising Autoencoders (DAE) [5]
  * Deep Boltzmann Machine (DBM) [6]  * with code form R. Salakhutdinov
+ * Generative Adversarial Network (GAN) [7]
 * some basic selection functions

 ##2.
 How can I use it?##
- * I used GNU/Octave for all experiments, mostly v3.2.4
+ * I used GNU/Octave for all experiments, mostly v3.2.4 and 3.8.1
    (you might need to install some extra packages, especially for BOA)
  * Start Octave, go to the ./src/ directory
  * adjust the EDA parameters (including the choice of problem)